Last Updated on

 In this article, we will cover what self-awareness is, how it can be beneficial in a therapy session, why it is difficult to achieve, and how one can cultivate it.

 It is worthwhile to reflect on this overlooked attribute.
 After all, high levels of self-awareness benefit oneself and one’s social relations.

 Simply put, self-awareness is an awareness of the self, with the self-being what makes one’s identity unique.
 These unique components include thoughts, experiences, and abilities.

 The psychological study of self-awareness can be first traced back to 1972.
 Psychologists Shelley Duval and Robert Wicklund’s developed the theory of self-awareness.

 They proposed that:

 “when we focus our attention on ourselves, we evaluate and compare our current behavior to our internal standards and values.
 We become self-conscious as objective evaluators of ourselves.”

-In essence, they consider self-awareness as a major mechanism of self-control.
+In essence, they consider self-awareness a major mechanism of self-control.

-Psychologist Daniel Goleman, has proposed a more popular definition of self-awareness in his best-selling book “Emotional Intelligence”, as “knowing one’s internal states, preference, resources and intuitions”.
+Psychologist Daniel Goleman proposed a popular definition of self-awareness in his best-selling book “Emotional Intelligence,” as “knowing one’s internal states, preference, resources, and intuitions.”